Treatment for pelvic inflammatory disease may include:

 Usually, your doctor will request a follow-up visit in three days to make sure the treatment is working.
 Be sure to take all of your medication, even if you start to feel better after a few days.
 Antibiotic treatment can help prevent serious complications but can't reverse any damage that's already been done.

 - Treatment for your partner.
 To prevent reinfection with an STI, advise your sexual partner or partners to be examined and treated.
 Partners can be infected and not have any noticeable symptoms.

 - Temporary abstinence.
 Avoid sexual intercourse until treatment is completed and tests indicate that the infection has cleared in all partners.

 Outpatient treatment is adequate for treating most women with pelvic inflammatory disease.
-However, if you're seriously ill, pregnant or HIV-positive, or have not responded to oral medications, you may need hospitalization.
-At the hospital, you may receive intravenous (IV) antibiotics, followed by oral antibiotics.
+However, if you're seriously ill, pregnant or haven't responded to oral medications, you may need hospitalization.
+At the hospital, you may receive intravenous (IV) antibiotics, followed by antibiotics you take by mouth.

 Surgery is rarely necessary.
 However, if an abscess ruptures or threatens to rupture, your doctor may drain it.